Chapter 3: How Do Projects Work? Project Success

 The project life cycle costs include:

-- Investment costs (the costs for creating project assets)
+- Investment costs (the costs for creating and absorbing project assets)

 - Operation and maintenance costs (including manufacturing costs, when applicable)